ABCs of Accounting and Bookkeeping for Airbnb Investors

 Is Quickbooks good for Airbnb accounting?

-While Quickbooks is great for general Airbnb accounting, it’s not designed for rental property management.
-There is a learning curve for the set-up that requires you to manually enter income and expenses.
-This isn’t feasible for most people managing multiple rental properties and accounts.
-Unless you’re a Quickbooks pro, you may be better off using accounting software that’s purpose-built for property management.
+While Quickbooks Online is great for general Airbnb accounting, it's not designed for rental property management.
+There is a learning curve for the setup that requires you to enter income and expenses manually.
+This isn't feasible for most people managing multiple rental properties and accounts.
+Unless you're a Quickbooks pro, you may be better off using purpose-built accounting software for property management.

 In this article: